Skip to content

 • YYYY (e.g., 1980) — Year only

-• Note: Providing the full date (YYYY-MM-DD) improves match accuracy and helps reduce false positives.
+Tip: Providing the full date of birth (YYYY-MM-DD) improves match accuracy and helps reduce false positives.

 • Accepted Values: